-Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing’ Lie Before Being Fired From ‘Lethal Weapon’
+Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing Lie’ Before Being Fired From ‘Lethal Weapon’

 — Deadline Hollywood (@DEADLINE) August 29, 2018

 The actor says he couldn’t bring himself to apologize to Wayans because he had “made life miserable” while he was on the show.
 He also said that he had a feeling that the wheels had already been set in motion to fire him from Lethal Weapon and didn’t want to give them ammunition to use against him by apologizing.
-Crawford says he was also afraid because he knew that audio of him yelling at Wayans existed, in fact he says the studio had been blackmailing him with that audio, threatening to release them whenever he and Wayans had an argument, which it seems was fairly often.
+Crawford says he was also afraid because he knew that audio of him yelling at Wayans existed, in fact, he says the studio had been blackmailing him with that audio, threatening to release it whenever he and Wayans had an argument, which it seems was fairly often.

 Crawford says he found Wayans difficult to work with because he wouldn’t do table reads with the rest of the cast so he never knew what to expect once they were on the set, and it caused delays in shooting schedules.
 He also says that he felt Wayans made unreasonable requests and offered one experience as an example.
 There was a scene that needed to be shot in a church.
 Us Weekly reports that Wayans showed up to shoot the scene but then said that his religion, Jehovah’s Witness, prohibited him from entering the building.
 The actor completely denies one allegation that’s been widely reported.
 He calls allegations that he yelled at or in front of children “a blatant f***ing lie.”